 Similar to the common cold, the coronavirus is spread via droplets when an infected person coughs or sneezes.
 Some recent studies have suggested that COVID-19 may be spread by people who are not showing symptoms.

-There is now an authorized and recommended vaccine to prevent COVID-19 in the United States.
+There are now several authorized and recommended vaccines to protect against COVID-19 in the United States.

 As with all viruses, practicing good hygiene is the best way to prevent illness: wash your hands often, with soap and for at least 20 seconds.
 Avoid close contact, when possible, with anyone showing symptoms of respiratory illness such as coughing and sneezing.